[?] Subscribe To This Site

 Canals dissect the vast and serene temple grounds where the former residence of Prince Mongkut, a three story European designed building, is located.
 The temple is also the home of Mahamakut Buddhist University, established later by King Rama V.

-The significance of Wat Bowornniwet is that almost all the subsequent kings of the Chakri dynasty were ordained as monks here; King Rama VI, King Rama VII, the present king HM King Bhumipol Adulyadej and Crown Prince Maha Vajiralongkorn.
+The significance of Wat Bowornniwet is that almost all the subsequent kings of the Chakri dynasty were ordained as monks here; King Rama VI, King Rama VII, King Rama IX and King Rama X.

 Rock garden in front of the ubosot